Why work for the Federal Bureau of Prisons?

-NOTE:: ALL applicants MUST upload legible transcripts as verification of educational requirement.
-Transcripts MUST be uploaded and electronically linked from USAJOBS at the time you apply and MUST include identifying information to include School Name, Student Name, Degree and Date Awarded (if applicable).
-All academic degrees and coursework must be completed at a college or university that has obtained accreditation or preaccreditation status from an accrediting body recognized by the U.S. Department of Education.
-For a list of schools that meet this criteria, Click Here
+NOTE: If you are using education to qualify, you MUST provide legible transcripts to receive consideration.
+All academic degrees and coursework must be completed at a college or university that has obtained accreditation or pre-accreditation status from an accrediting body recognized by the U.S. Department of Education.
+For a list of schools that meet this criteria, Click Here.

 For information regarding foreign education requirements, please see Foreign Diploma and Credit Recognition at the U.S. Department of Education website: Recognition of Foreign Qualifications

 You must have at least one year of specialized experience equivalent in difficulty and complexity to the next lower grade level in federal service.
 To be creditable, this experience must have equipped the applicant with the particular qualifications to perform successfully the duties of the position, and must typically be in or related to the position to be filled.

 Such experience must have demonstrated: